 The 11th hour on the 11th day of the 11th month signifies the end of World War I. Across the British Commonwealth, November 11th is known as Remembrance Day, a time to remember and give thanks to all those men and women who were killed during the two World Wars and other … [Read more...] about On the 11th of November, We Pause to Remember

-The US and Canada celebrated Labor Day this week.
-Another long weekend in an unprecedented year dealing with Covid-19.
-The long weekend still does mark the unofficial end of Summer, and normally a time when children return to school, but this year has flipped all that on its … [Read more...] about Can you Serve Angel Food Cake After Labor Day?
+The US and Canada celebrated Labor Day yesterday.
+Another long weekend in another year dealing with Covid-19.
+The weekend marks the unofficial end of Summer and is normally a joyful time when parents send their children back to school.
+However, the Delta variant has made this a … [Read more...] about Can you Serve Angel Food Cake After Labor Day?

-Traditionally this is the weekend that most Canadians look forward to: Victoria Day, celebrating the birthday of Queen Victoria, our first sovereign queen.
+Traditionally this is the weekend that most Canadians and Scots look forward to: Victoria Day, celebrating the birthday of Queen Victoria.
 She was born on May 24, 1819.
 She reigned for 63 years.
-May 24th marks her official birthday, but the holiday falls on the … [Read more...] about Canadians Ease into Summer with Victoria Day Holiday
+May 24th marks her official birthday, but the holiday falls on the last Monday … [Read more...] about Scots and Canadians Ease into Summer with Victoria Day Holiday